-Twenty-one buildings, ranging from a water tower conversion in Norfolk and a mosque in Cambridge - to the creative re-use of a derelict coalman’s barn in Hertfordshire - have been shortlisted for the RIBA East 2020 Awards.
+20 buildings, including a water tower conversion in Norfolk, a mosque in Cambridge and the creative reuse of a derelict coalman’s barn in Hertfordshire, have been shortlisted for the RIBA East 2021 Awards.

 The buildings that have been shortlisted are:

 - Cambridge Central Mosque, by Marks Barfield Architects